If you’re going away to a sunny destination, there is one item you definitely need to pack, sunglasses!

-You can opt for B-15 XLT and G-15 XLT, they offer 100% protection from UV rays and block 85% of visible light.
+You can opt for B-15 XLT and G-15 XLT, they offer 100% protection from UV rays and block 85% of visible light and blue light.
 The 15 in the name of both lenses refers to the amount of light the lens lets through.

 If you have an oval or round-shaped face, the Wayfarer glasses are an ideal pair of polarized sunglasses.
 They come in two sizes, normal (50-52mm) and large (54-55mm), which will the average-sized face just fine.

 Each pair of Ray Ban’s comes with a pouch and a lens cloth for keeping your lenses in tip-top condition!